Hi, I'm Christoph, the developer of compress-or-die.com.

 Now that we know which colors our eye can see better, the question remains whether we can do anything about it.
 Theoretically, we should be able to apply more compression to the colors we can see poorly, and the other way around, we should be able to apply less compression to colors we can see very well.

 Now a little background knowledge about the JPEG format helps again.
 This stores the image components in the YCbCr color space.
 The Y stands for the brightness, Cb for the chromaticity between blue and yellow, and Cr for the chromaticity between red and green.
 This conversion to the YCbCr color space is very useful because, as mentioned above, humans are better at recognizing brightness than color, which is why you can use different compression strengths for brightness and chromaticity.
-And on the other hand, because you can omit color information in the color channel (color subsampling).
+And on the other hand, because you can omit color information in the color channel (chroma subsampling).

 RGB source image